edivaldolluisb/ClearVueLogBook/stage1_context/competitors/Competitor Analysis Optivisao.md

 - Wide range of eyewear brands and styles, including high-quality and affordable options.

 **Limitations/Weaknesses:**
+- Users cannot buy glasses online.
+They can only try them on and then purchase them in-store.
 - Limitations on glasses customization (e.g., limited color options or custom styles).

 ---